 Yes, even as a woman, your body produces small amounts of testosterone and other male sex hormones.
-Our guide to hormonal acne explains this process in detail, as well as how it affects your acne outbreak risk and general skin health.

 Your body’s production of androgens usually peaks in the days before your period.
-Because of this, it’s common to experience an increase in acne on your period, as well as during the week before your period.
+Because of this, it’s common to experience an increase in acne during your period, as well as during the week before your period.

 Birth control medication can treat and prevent acne by lowering your body’s production of male hormones like testosterone.
 As your testosterone level decreases, so does your production of sebum, helping to minimize blocked pores and keep your facial skin smooth and acne-free.